Jan271001/Project3_Collaboration_and_Competition/Report.md

 ## Future Ideas

 Allthough the result with this algorithm fullfill all necessary requirements, there are a few more things I like to try.
 At first I want to know what the maximum for this Code is.
 So I like to adjust the hyperparameters network-architectueres and give it some more trys.
 Additionaly I like to try Prioritized Experience Replays, witch could improve the learning effects gained from previous interactions.
+Also I like to try better ways to generate the actions for the second agent.